Professor Emeritus of Mathematics (Mathematics Education), Towson University

 The Eisenhower National Clearinghouse is a huge and growing collection of lesson ideas, documents, etc. on mathematics and science education (it is now a subscription site).

 The link to the Math Forum@Drexel offers a rich search facility for more mathematics education resources, problems, homework help, etc.

 A good collection of resource links–history, recreation, fun, etc.

 This is a great collection of virtual manipulatives for various mathematics topics at all levels of K-12.

-…and my course webpages: —-MATH 204 Concepts of Mathematics for Teachers I —-MATH 323 Teaching Mathematics in Elementary School —-MATH 301/501 History of Mathematics —-MATH 428 Senior Seminar in Mathematics Education —-MATH 602 Cultural and Philosophical Background of Mathematics —-MATH 602-Howard County —-MATH 602-Southern Maryland —-SEMS 250 Perspectives in Science and Mathematics
+…and my course webpages (these may not open since they are based on my discontinued Towson University webpage): —-MATH 204 Concepts of Mathematics for Teachers I —-MATH 323 Teaching Mathematics in Elementary School —-MATH 301/501 History of Mathematics —-MATH 428 Senior Seminar in Mathematics Education —-MATH 602 Cultural and Philosophical Background of Mathematics —-MATH 602-Howard County —-MATH 602-Southern Maryland —-SEMS 250 Perspectives in Science and Mathematics

 Here is the astronomy picture of the day.

 A trip from Earth (Mt Everest) to the edge of the known universe (video)

 The World of Science (with sections on Astronomy, Physics, Chemistry, Math, and Scientific Biography).